When AI Benchmarks Plateau: A Systematic Study of Benchmark Saturation: Conceptualizing Benchmark Saturation

 which assigns high values when the performance differences are small relative to the evaluation uncertainty.
 High values of $S_{\text{index}}$ indicate benchmarks where top-performing models are tightly clustered within evaluation noise, reflecting reduced discriminative power.

 For interpretability, we bucket benchmarks into five bins: \emph{very low} ($<0.01$), \emph{low} ($[0.01,0.3)$), \emph{moderate} ($[0.3,0.7)$), \emph{high} ($[0.7,0.9)$), and \emph{very high} saturation ($\ge 0.9$).
 Notably, high saturation may also occur at lower absolute performance levels, reflecting model-level saturation rather than task-level completion.
+These bins are interpretable, empirically motivated ranges over a continuous score, intended to summarize broad saturation regimes rather than define strict thresholds.
+They reflect the spread of $S_{index}$ observed across benchmarks while preserving the index’s continuity.